Welcome to Gluten Free in SD (San Diego)

 Note: For additional research study summaries and articles, see the Celiac Disease Foundation website under Research News, and the Research section on the Celiac Disease Center at Columbia University website.

-- GF visit to San Diego: The next issue of Living Without magazine has an article about touring and eating gluten free in San Diego.
-It can be seen now at www.glutenfreefoodallergyfest.com/visit-san-diego/?visitsandiego022414
+- GF visit to San Diego: The current issue of Living Without magazine has an article about touring and eating gluten free in San Diego.
+It can also be read at www.glutenfreefoodallergyfest.com/visit-san-diego/?visitsandiego022414

 - CDF Conference: June 7th & 8th at the Pasadena Convention Center.
 Registration is now open for the Celiac Disease Foundation's annual National Conference & Gluten-Free Expo.
 Nationally known speakers, authors, bloggers, and a huge Expo of gluten-free products are all included.
 "It's the place you need to be if you're GLUTEN-FREE!"